The ultimate guide for designing effective course landing pages

 • Conversion rate: the percentage of visitors who complete your desired action—e.g., buy your course, enroll, or join your waitlist.
 Low conversion rates indicate that there are some areas for improvement.
 So, you need to investigate further to spot what the issue is.

-Use heatmap tools like Hotjar to determine areas of your landing page that have more activity.
+Use heatmap tools like Mouseflow or Hotjar to determine areas of your landing page that have more activity.
 For instance, where site visitors click or scroll the most on your page.

 Analyzing your course sales pages doesn’t just help you with data for improvement.
 It also provides valuable information that you can use to create future campaigns for other course pages.